Puerto Rico

 Equipment Customs Clearance and US Entry

-Puerto Rico is not an ATA Carnet territory, which is a key planning point, and because it is part of the US customs territory, equipment clearance follows US Customs and Border Protection rules rather than a carnet.
-For international productions this typically means a Temporary Importation Bond or the appropriate entry documentation.
+Puerto Rico is not an ATA Carnet territory.
+Because it forms part of the US customs territory, equipment clearance runs through US Customs and Border Protection, typically under a Temporary Importation Bond or the appropriate entry documentation.

-Customs is handled by US Customs and Border Protection, with documentation including a commercial invoice, packing list, a detailed equipment list with serial numbers and values, FAA registration for drones, FCC compliance where relevant, proof of insurance and a temporary importation bond or entry paperwork, with clearance commonly taking a few working days.
-Because the process follows US federal customs rules, a customs broker is strongly recommended, and the equipment is imported temporarily and must be handled correctly to avoid duties.
-Notably, equipment moving from the US mainland does not face international customs, which can simplify logistics for productions routing through the US.
+Documentation includes a commercial invoice, packing list, itemised equipment list with serial numbers and declared values, FAA registration for drones, FCC compliance where relevant, proof of insurance and the bond or entry paperwork.
+Clearance commonly takes a few working days with a broker engaged in advance.
+A customs broker is strongly recommended, and the equipment is imported temporarily — it must be exported correctly to avoid duty exposure.

-Hoodlum helps productions prepare the temporary importation and equipment documentation, coordinate a customs broker and CBP clearance, and time everything so cameras, lighting, grip and sound gear move through as smoothly as possible.
+Hoodlum prepares the temporary importation documentation, coordinates the broker and CBP clearance, requests the waiver letter, and times everything so cameras, lighting, grip and sound move through cleanly.

 When Puerto Rico Is the Right Production Choice

-Puerto Rico is the right choice when a production needs Caribbean beaches, rainforest, colonial heritage, mountains and modern cityscapes, combined with US legal frameworks, dollar transactions, experienced bilingual crews and a market-leading 40% transferable tax credit.
-It is especially strong for features and television, commercials, reality and factual, documentary, music videos, video games and post-production, and any project that wants a Caribbean look with US reliability and a strong incentive.
+Puerto Rico is the right call when you need Caribbean beaches, rainforest, colonial heritage, mountains or modern cityscape, combined with US legal frameworks, dollar transactions, bilingual crews and a market-leading transferable credit.
+It is especially strong for features and scripted television, commercials, reality and factual, documentary, music videos, video games and stand-alone post-production.

-It may be less suitable for productions that need ATA Carnet-based equipment entry, want to avoid US federal immigration and customs procedures, or cannot accommodate hurricane-season scheduling.
-The territory is highly workable when the US entry route, film commission permits, drone arrangements, customs, tax-credit registration and location agreements are settled early.
+The territory is highly workable when the US entry route, film commission permits, federal site permissions, drone arrangements, customs plan, tax-credit registration and location agreements are settled early.

 Common Production Mistakes to Avoid

-• Assuming a simple cash rebate, when the incentive is a transferable tax credit
+• Budgeting the incentive as a cash rebate, when it is a non-refundable transferable credit that must be sold

-• Treating entry as non-US, when US federal visa rules apply
+• Treating entry as non-US, when US federal visa rules and State Department timelines apply

-• Assuming an ATA Carnet works, when US customs and a temporary bond apply
+• Assuming an ATA Carnet works, when US customs and a temporary importation bond apply

-• Forgetting FAA Part 107 and registration requirements for drones
+• Overlooking FAA Part 107 certification, registration and Remote ID for drones

-• Scheduling coastal shoots in hurricane season without contingency
+• Scheduling coastal work in hurricane season without contingency or the commission’s hurricane cover

-Most of these problems are avoidable by aligning the US entry route, film commission permits, customs, tax-credit registration and location agreements well before the crew travels, through a trusted local producer.
+Most of these are avoidable by aligning entry, permits, customs, credit registration and location agreements well before the crew travels, through a trusted local producer.

 How Hoodlum Supports Productions in Puerto Rico

-Hoodlum provides Film Production Services in Puerto Rico for international crews that need experienced local coordination from early planning through to wrap.
-Our support covers US entry and documentation guidance, film commission permits, municipal and federal location approvals, private location agreements, FAA-certified drone operator coordination, customs and temporary-importation clearance, local crew sourcing, transport, security planning, accommodation, tax-credit registration and reporting, and on-ground production management.
+Hoodlum provides film production support in Puerto Rico for international crews needing experienced local coordination from early planning through wrap.
+Our support covers US entry and documentation guidance, film commission permits, municipal and federal location approvals, National Park Service and Forest Service permissions, private location agreements, FAA-certified drone operator coordination, customs and temporary importation clearance, local crew sourcing, transport, accommodation, security planning, tax-credit registration and reporting, and full on-ground production management.

 Frequently Asked Questions